cdsalmons/github-codemirror/README.md

 	git checkout 000000-dev
 	```

-- Now open Chrome and go to: `chrome://extensions/`
+- Now open Chrome and go to: `chrome://extensions/`.
-- Check the "Developer Mode" box at the top right-hand side.
+- Check the "Developer Mode" box on the top right-hand side of your screen.
 - Click the **Load Unpacked Extension** button at the top of your screen.
 - Choose the `github-codemirror` folder and you're set.
 - Now just reload the GitHub web interface.